postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/matching-algorithm.md

 ## Mock server elements

 When you create a mock server, Postman associates a particular collection (and optionally an environment) with the new mock server.
-In the example below, the collection `C1` is associated with the new mock server `M1`.
+In the scenario below, the collection `C1` is associated with the new mock server `M1`.

 [![create mock diagram](https://assets.postman.com/postman-docs/create-mock-v9.jpg)](https://assets.postman.com/postman-docs/create-mock-v9.jpg)